AzCopey/ICResult/README.md

 internal error is now no longer relevant and becomes spam.
 It can obscure other genuine errors.

-To resolve these issues a `Result` can be used.
+To resolve these issues a Result can be used.
 This provides the means to return either an output value or an error.

     Result<float, ErrorEnum> tryGetValue();

 In the case of an error a description can be provided, reducing loss of context.
-In addition, if the error was caused by another, it can also be returned through the `Result`.
-The user can then use `getFullErrorMessage()` to print the current error descripion and, recursively, the errors that caused it.
+In addition, if the error was caused by another, it can also be returned through the Result.
+The user can then use getFullErrorMessage() to print the current error descripion and, recursively, the errors that caused it.

-For convenience, `BoolResult` has been provided which uses a boolean for the error type.
+3 convenience typedefs have also been supplied: Error, BoolResult and BoolError.
+Error is used when no return value is needed, bool is a specialisation for results that use a bool error, and BoolError combines both cases.

     BoolResult<float> tryGetValue();
+	Error<ErrorEnum> tryGetValue();
+	BoolError tryGetValue();

 Code Example
 ------------